jaimeogr/Jardinero-Gaucho/README.md

 If you create an environment-specific file, like .env.test, you can load it by setting NODE_ENV when running the Expo CLI:

 NODE_ENV=test npx expo start

+.env variables must start with the prefix 'EXPO_PUBLIC' for them to work using something like: process.env.EXPO_PUBLIC_GOOGLE_WEB_CLIENT_ID